vczoni/lamarck/README.md

 opt.config.p_new_random = 0.1 # default value is 0.
 ```

-There is another option to make this simulation converge to the global maximum, which is to **allow some of the weaker Creatures** to reproduce, which will **increase the level of diversity** within the population, making some new kind of combinations possible without having to appeal to a completely randomized Creature making.
+There is another option to make this simulation converge to the global maximum, which is to **allow some of the weaker Creatures to reproduce**, which will **increase the level of diversity** within the population, making some new kind of combinations possible without having to appeal to a completely randomized Creature making.
 This is possible by changing this configuration:

 ```python
 # Example: setting it to 15%...